vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

     - the [Edit centerline](https://github.com/vmtk/SlicerExtension-VMTK/blob/master/Docs/EditCenterline.md) module may be helpful to *pre-define* a Tube,
     - the lumen should be cut to slightly exceed the ends of the Tube, remove all bifurcations and distant parts of the segment that are not enclosed in the Tube,
     - alternatively, the lumen can be clipped inside the Tube.
 - The quality of a segmented lumen is important.
 It must not contain holes.
 These may be misleading as the calculated surface area may concern a hole and not the segmented lumen.
+Holes may also adversely impact clipping a lumen segment in a Tube.
 These defects may be identified and tracked in the module.
 For a segmentation lumen surface, the 'Paint' effect of the 'Segment editor' may be activated in-place to fill the holes.
-Alternatively, the input segment may be replaced by its largest region.
+Alternatively, the input segment may be smoothed in place to fill small holes.

 |                                                    |                                                    |
 |----------------------------------------------------|----------------------------------------------------|